mvsalazar/personal-website/README.md

 # Personal Website

-A modern, fast, and responsive personal website built with [Vite](https://vitejs.dev/), [React](https://react.dev/), and [TypeScript](https://www.typescriptlang.org/).
+A modern, fast, and responsive personal website template for any professional who wants to showcase their experience, projects and intersts in a stylish, modern and clean site.
+Built with [Vite](https://vitejs.dev/), [React](https://react.dev/), and [TypeScript](https://www.typescriptlang.org/).
 Deployed seamlessly to GitHub Pages using GitHub Actions.

+---
+## 📀 Data

+Since this site is designed to be hosted on a free GitHub Pages account, it functions as a static site.
+To keep things simple yet flexible, all content is stored in a structured JSON file located at `src/data/personalInfo.json`.

+You can edit this file directly to update your personal information.
+For faster setup, you can give the template `JSON` and your resume to ChatGPT (or another LLM) to generate your own data in the correct format.

+Because the data is structured, it’s also easy to scale.
+If you decide to pull content from a database or API in the future, you can adapt the existing format with minimal changes.

 ---
 ## 🚀 Features

 - ⚡️ Fast bundling with Vite